 - T. Beyers.
-In progress.
+2021.
 Scents and sensitivity: The emotional valence and flexibility of Afrikaans taste and smell adjectives. - T. Collington-O'Malley.
+2021.
+'What's in a name?': Political correctness, euphemism, and the impact of name-words on thought. - L. Schütz.
 In progress.
-'What's in a name?': Political correctness, euphemism, and the impact of name-words on thought. - T. Dick.
-2019.
-Decision making in a second language. - J. McLoughlin.
-2019.
-Lexical processing in Afrikaans-English bilinguals (with R. Berghoff). - M. Parshotam.
-2019.
-Colour categorisation in isiXhosa.
+The foreign language effect in a southern African context.

-Current PhD supervision (as at December 2020)
+Current PhD supervision (as at December 2021)

 - J. Crossley.
 The influence of orthography on the mental timeline. - S. Gultzow.
 Motion events in speech and gesture. - K. Jonas.
-The influence of isiXhosa noun classes on cognitive processing. - A. Ogelo.
-Linguistic categories and cognition in Dholu. - M.-L. van Heukelum.
+The influence of isiXhosa noun classes on cognitive processing. - M.-L. van Heukelum.
 Syntactic attrition in L1 Afrikaans (with T. Biberauer).

-• R. Berghoff.
+- A. Ogelo.
+2021.
+Linguistic categories and cognition in Dholu. - R. Berghoff.
 2019.
 Sentence processing in Afrikaans-English bilinguals.